Xelyz/Frontline-the-card-game/README.md

 - Create React App

 The project starts on 9/8 2023 and the repository is created on 1/1 2024.

 Update 1/5: I recreated this after learning git commands.
+Update 1/25: The project is now deployed with [cloudflare](https://frontline-the-card-game.pages.dev)